pomerium/pomerium/docs/docs/community/readme.md

 ## Get help

-If you have a question about using Pomerium, [join our slack channel](https://slack.pomerium.io)!
+If you have a quick question about using Pomerium, [join our slack channel](https://slack.pomerium.io)!
 There will be more people there who can help you than just the Pomerium developers who follow our issue tracker.
 Issues are not the place for usage questions.

+For deeper help and configuration troubleshooting, head to our [Discourse](https://discuss.pomerium.com/), where you can search for open threads or start a new one.

 ## Report bugs